Cowboy Hats vs Outback Hats: Key Differences

 The choice of material can be a deal-breaker in hat selection.
 Cowboy hats starched felt configurations mean they can hold their shape even in intense conditions.

 When it’s straw, it brings coolness under the sun.
-On the flip side, outback hats’ usual leather or oilskin fabrications make them the wardrobe warriors in any climate – wet or dry.
+On the flip side, outback hats’ usual leather or oilskin fabrications make them versatile.
+They are wardrobe warriors in any climate, whether wet or dry.

 Horsepower vs. Hoofprints

 Adorning these outdoor hats are also emblems of their origins.
-A cowboy hat often exhibits braided leather chinstrap or stampede strings that can hold firm even in a storm, a feature also found on the valuable outback hats designed to keep predators like wind and rain at bay.
+A cowboy hat often exhibits braided leather chinstrap or stampede strings.
+These can hold firm even in a storm.
+This feature is also found on the valuable outback hats.
+They are designed to keep predators like wind and rain at bay.

 Functionality and Practicality